 MR. McCLELLAN: -- ties between the regime and terrorism was a very serious concern.

-Today, what has been confirmed by the 9-11 Commission?
+confirmed by the 9-11 Commission?
 (Link is a .pdf)

 Bin Ladin also explored possible cooperation with Iraq during his time in Sudan, despite his opposition to Hussein's secular regime.
 Bin Ladin had in fact at one time sponsored anti-Saddam Islamists in Iraqi Kurdistan.
 The Sudenese, to protect their own ties with Iraq, reportedly persuaded Bin Ladin to cease this support and arranged for contacts between Iraq and al Qaeda.
 A senior Iraqi intelligence officer reportedly made three visits to Sudan, finally meeting Bin Ladin in 1994.
 Bin Ladin is said to have requested space to establish training camps, as well as assistance in procuring weapons, but Iraq apparently never responded.
 There have been reports that contacts between Iraq and al Qaeda also occurred after Bin Ladin had returned to Afghanistan, but they do not appear to have resulted in a collaborative relationship.
 Two senior Bin Ladin associates have adamantly denied that any ties existed between al Qaeda and Iraq.
 We have no credible evidence that Iraq and al Qaeda cooperated on attacks against the United States.